+After the best TM match and its translation are extracted from the TM, they - together with the input sentence - are pre-processed by tokenisation, lowercasing, meta-tag and special-character substitution.
 Next, the corresponding tree pair is extracted from the bilingual parallel treebank to establish the tree structure for the TM source-language match.
 This tree structure is then used to perform the monolingual alignment, which allows us to perform the matching step next.
-After the matching is complete, we generate two possible translations as described in Section 2.3.
+After the matching is complete, we generate a final translation as described in Section 2.4.
 Finally, the translations are de-tokenised and the XML tags and special characters are unmasked.